-- Beans and grains – whole wheat, beans, and grains offer great sources of fiber to help lower your cholesterol level.
+- Beans and grains – whole wheat, beans, and grains offer great sources of fiber.

-While several medications are available to help lower your cholesterol, statins appear to be the treatment of choice.
-Statins are a category of drugs that lower cholesterol by inhibiting the enzyme HMG-CoA that affects the production of cholesterol in the liver.
-And the liver accounts for 70% of our body’s cholesterol production.
-Statins and can lower your LDL cholesterol from 20%-50%, as well as help prevent cardiovascular disease.
+While several medications are available to help lower your levels, statins appear to be the treatment of choice.
+Statins are a category of drugs that lower levels by inhibiting the enzyme HMG-CoA that affects the production of cholesterol in the liver.
+And the liver accounts for 70% of our body’s production.
+Statins and can lower your LDL from 20%-50%, as well as help, prevent cardiovascular disease.

 Schedule your appointment with Dallas Preventative Cardiologist Dr. John Osborne.

 Dr. John Osborne is a Dallas Fort Worth Preventive Cardiologist.
 Dr. Osborne is tripled boarded in Hypertension, Cardiac CT Angiography, Echo & Nuclear Cardiology.
 Dr. Osborne is a recognized national and international speaker on preventive cardiology.
 Named Top10MD in 2016 – an honor only 1-in-3 doctors succeed within the United States.
 To schedule, a consultation with Dr. Osborne click on his profile or call his office at 972.488.9656